 Road closures during Shakespeare’s Birthday Celebrations this weekend are bound to affect your plans if you arrive by road.

-Find out which roads are closed and where you can park on Saturday and Sunday.
+Find out which roads are closed and where you can park.

 Stratfordblog has a useful timeline of events for the weekend’s birthday celebrations, plus a handy guide to the event, but, if you’re arriving by car, you need to know about the road closures in the town centre.

 Stratford-upon-Avon will be busier than normal – much busier than normal, especially on Saturday, when the main events take place.